Key facts about hurricanes

 But the devastation didn’t stop there.
 Almost two weeks later, Hurricane Maria hit the same islands that took the brunt of Irma’s wrath.

-2 years later, we’re looking back to one of the worst hurricane seasons in the Caribbean, in pictures.
+We’re looking back to one of the worst hurricane seasons in the Caribbean, in pictures.
 Take a look and see how we’ve helped families like Amy’s in Barbuda.

 We provided Amy with a tent for her and her family to stay in until they can start rebuilding their home.